Salafists blamed for destroying pagan rock carving in Morocco

 Amazigh, or Imazighen, lived in north Africa long before Muslims set foot in the land in the 7th century.
 While there are no official figures on their numbers, Morocco is widely believed to have the biggest Amazigh community in the world.

-Assid said Moroccan authorities were partly to blame for failing to protect ancient artifacts and other Amazigh archaeological sites.
+Assid said Moroccan authorities were partly to blame for failing to protect ancient artefacts and other Amazigh archaeological sites.

 "Some 37,000 Amazigh petroglyphs like the one that was destroyed this week have been smuggled out of Morocco in the past 20 years," said Assid.